sylph-docs/sylph-docs.github.io/docs/sylph-tax-output-format.md

 !!! tip

-     Viral-host information is available for IMG/VR 4.1.
+     Viral-host information may be available for pre-built virus databases.
 The `-a` option adds a new column in the `.sylphmpa` files associating viral genomes to their hosts.
 For example:

     - `r__Duplodnaviria|k__Heunggongvirae|p__Uroviricota|c__Caudoviricetes|||||t__IMGVR_UViG_2503982007_000001 ...    d__Bacteria;p__Firmicutes;c__Bacilli;o__Staphylococcales;f__Staphylococcaceae;g__Staphylococcus;s__Staphylococcus epidermidis`

     indicates that IMGVR_UVIG_2503982007's host is Staphylococcus epidermidis.